LearnTechnology / Logstics

 Opportunities

-• Becoming the white-label logistics layer for ALL local retail
+• Becoming the white-label last-mile logistics layer for all local retail via DoorDash Drive — selling delivery as infrastructure, not just a marketplace

 Threats